lukasheiling/datacenter/userstories/simonGoelles_userstory_02.md

 ## Internal state change

-The room is added to the systhem
+The room is added to the system

 ## Output